 An unimmunised or partially immunised person is at greatest risk of contracting tetanus.
 The elderly population are often included in this group due to timing of their last booster, most commonly being exposed whilst gardening.

 A partially immunised person is one who has not yet completed a primary course, or has received < 3 doses of a tetanus containing vaccine.
 These people require not only a tetanus-containing vaccine but also tetanus immunoglobulin (TIG) [refer to resources for specific advice].

-If immunisation history is in doubt, TIG and a course of tetanus-containing vaccines should be administered.
+If immunisation history is in doubt, TIG and a tetanus-containing vaccine should be administered.

-Reviewed by: Lynne Clutterbuck (Immunisation Nurse, The Royal Children’s Hospital) and Rachael McGuire (Education Nurse Coordinator)
+Author: Lynne Addlem (Immunisation Nurse, The Royal Children’s Hospital) and Rachael McGuire (Education Nurse Coordinator)

 Materials in this section are updated as new information becomes available.
 The Melbourne Vaccine Education Centre (MVEC) staff regularly review materials for accuracy.